 Certificates won't be issued until domain validation is completed

-For DV certificates in CertCentral, DigiCert currently supports the following DCV Methods: WHOIS-based Email, Constructed Email, , DNS TXT, and File.
+For DV certificates in CertCentral, DigiCert currently supports the following DCV Methods: WHOIS-based Email, Constructed Email, Email to DNS TXT contact, DNS TXT, and File.

-With this validation method, DigiCert sends two sets of DCV emails: WHOIS-based and Constructed.
+With this validation method, DigiCert sends three sets of DCV emails: WHOIS-based, constructed, and DNS TXT-based.
 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
 The confirmation process consists of visiting the link provided in the email and following the instructions on the page.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.